lavalink-devs/Lavalink/README.md

 #### Systemd Service

-If you want your Lavalink server to run even when the console is closed, you will need to create a `.service` file inside of your system's directory (commonly located at `/usr/lib/systemd/system`).
+If you want your Lavalink server to run even when the console is closed, you will need to create a `lavalink.service` file inside of your system's directory (commonly located at `/usr/lib/systemd/system`).
 Create the file, then add the following components (replacing the text inside "<>" with your values):
  ```ini
 [Unit]
 # Describe the service